-The Greater Shepparton City Council's Key Strategic Objectives are aligned to the updated Strategic Resource Plan 2014/2015 to 2017/2018.
+The Greater Shepparton City Council's Key Strategic Objectives are aligned to the updated Strategic Resource Plan 2014-2018.

 The Key Strategic Objectives to be pursued by the Council during the life of the Council Plan reflect current Council priorities.
 The strategies identified under each Strategic Objective will be reviewed annually by the Council and the community.